-What is a Brand Guideline document and why do you need it?
+What are Brand Guidelines?
 A brand guideline is exactly that: rules and guidelines for your brand for consistency.
-Every successful brand will have a strong Brand Guideline document behind them.
-Brand guidelines are also referred to as brand style guide and a brand manual.
-The purpose of a brand guidelines is to educate and guide you on how to effectively use and implement all your brand elements we create together in a consistent and professional way.
+Every successful brand will have a Brand Guideline document behind it.
+Brand guidelines are also referred to as a brand style guide or a brand manual.
+The purpose of brand guidelines is to educate you on how to effectively use and implement all your brand elements consistently and professionally.

 Consistency is so important and plays a vital role in everything I design here at White Ink Creative.
-To have strong brand consistency, you need to communicate your message clearly.
-Another reason to establish your brand guidelines, strategy, values, goals – essential foundations for your business.
+To have strong brand consistency, you need to communicate your message.
+Another reason to establish your brand guidelines, strategy, values, and goals – essential foundations for your business.

-Consistent use of your brands elements can increase your brands recognition and in turn, attract your dream clients.
-Two essentials to having a successful brand guidelines is repetition and consistency.
-If you continue to present your brand consistently, over time, your audience will come to instantly recognise your brand values.
+Consistent use of your brand’s elements can increase your recognition and in turn, attract your dream clients.
+Two essentials to having successful brand guidelines are repetition and consistency.
+If you continue to present your brand consistently, your audience will instantly recognise your brand values over time.
 It’s the know, like and trust factor.
-With these key elements consistently showing up, your audience will more likely to engage your product/service and purchase from you.
+With these elements showing up, your audience will likely engage your product/service and purchase from you.

-A brand guideline will help you and anybody that work with your brand provide consistency.
-This is a document you can give to your copywriter, photographer, social media manager, web developer and beyond so that anyone who touches your brand will be able to collaborate with you easily and create content that aligns with your brand.
+A brand guideline will help you and anybody who works with your brand provide consistency.
+This is a document you can give to your copywriter, photographer, social media manager, web designer and beyond.
+Anyone who touches your brand can collaborate and easily create content that aligns with your brand.

 I have put together 6 key sections your Brand Guidelines needs and what I include in my Brand Guideline documents.

 This section covers the Brand Strategy and Direction plan we put together for your unique brand.
-It is a summary of your vision, message, target market, competition, unique selling proposition, brand voice and personality.
+It is your vision, message, target market, competition, unique selling proposition, brand voice and personality.

 Approaching your marketing and branding with a strategic foundation first, you are more likely to get your desired results, and in turn, grow your business for success.
 When you execute a marketing tactic with the right strategy behind it, it will work well.
-By going in-depth into your brand strategy and what makes you and your business unique, you will be able to reach your ideal audience.
+With an in-depth strategy and discovering what makes you and your business unique, you will reach your ideal audience.

-You probably guess this one!
-Your logo is in included at the beginning section of your guidelines.
-Along with the different logo variations created, like your primary, secondary and sub mark logos (Check out this blog for 3 logo variations your brand needs).
+You probably guessed this one!
+Your logo is included at the beginning section of your guidelines.
+Along with the different logo variations created, like your primary, secondary and submark logos (Check out this blog for 3 logo variations your brand needs).

-This section also shows you how to and how not to use your logo, along with minimum size/spacing for useage in different layouts.
-I like to include all the colour and variations.
+This section also shows you how to and how not to use your logo, along with minimum size/spacing for use in different layouts.
+I like to include all the colours and variations.

 When it comes to curating a consistent and cohesive brand for your business, you’ve got to have a strong colour palette!
 Colour conveys your values, makes you stand out and evokes different emotions.
-Colour is the simplest way to showcase your brand across multiple platforms.
-From your social media posts, website to your printed elements.
+Colour is the simplest way to showcase your brand across multiple platforms – from your social media posts and website to your printed elements.
 These are all opportunities to use a distinct brand colour palette to give your business a strong visual presence.

 When I put together the final colour palette for my clients, I make sure to allow flexibility.
-To do this, I select 2-3 complimentary colours that are more neutral and at least 2 colours that are for the primary use.
-The primary colours are typically more bold and bright in comparison to the complimentary colours.
+To do this, I select 2-3 complementary colours that are more neutral and at least 2 colours that are for primary use.
+The primary colours are typically bold and bright in comparison to the complimentary colours.

 Want more help with colours?
 Check out this blog: How to choose your brand colours.

-Different typefaces evoke different feelings and covey different personalities for your brand and collateral.
-This is why it is super important to be intentional with your fonts choices and pairings.
+Different typefaces evoke different feelings and convey different personalities for your brand and collateral.
+This is why it is super important to be intentional with your font choices and pairings.
 Different moods can also be created with varying letter spacing, colours and positioning.